 Improve Your Street

-Whether you are a concerned individual or a residents' group, a local authority or responsible for designing and maintaining highways, the practical advice in this section will help you to take the necessary steps to improve the streets around you.
+Whether you're a concerned individual or a residents' group, a local authority or responsible for designing and maintaining highways, the practical advice in this section will help you to take the necessary steps to improve the streets around you.

-We need co-ordinated action to reverse this decline.
-This section provides lots of useful advice, including design manuals, a street audit and case studies, that can help to make our streets more attractive, distinctive and user-friendly for everyone.
+This section provides lots of useful advice on what you can do to help make our streets more attractive, distinctive and user-friendly for everyone.
 This section also contains advice for highways engineers and designers.